|MP 7.01.25||Spinal Cord Stimulation|

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 Therefore, FDA-approved devices may be assessed on the basis of their medical necessity.

 This policy was originally created in 1996 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period December 2009 through November 2011.
+Most recently, the literature was reviewed through December 15, 2014.
 Following is a summary of the key literature to date:

 Chronic trunk or limb pain